microsoft/OAT/README.md

 * [Rules](https://github.com/microsoft/LogicalAnalyzer/blob/main/LogicalAnalyzer/Rule.cs) contain a Target, a Severity, a boolean Expression and a List of [Clauses](https://github.com/microsoft/LogicalAnalyzer/blob/main/LogicalAnalyzer/Clause.cs) which are applied to the targeted object.
 * [Clauses](https://github.com/microsoft/LogicalAnalyzer/blob/main/LogicalAnalyzer/Clause.cs) perform a specified [Operation](https://github.com/microsoft/LogicalAnalyzer/blob/main/LogicalAnalyzer/Operation.cs) on a specified Field of a Target.
 The Field can be any property or subproperty or field of the object specified with dot notation to separate levels.
-* The Analyzer has 4 delegate extensibility points, with code examples below.
+* The Analyzer has 4 delegate extensibility points.
 1. Property Parsing
 2. Value Extraction
 3. Custom Operation